ConduitNetwork/docs/infrastructure/pxeboot/pxeboot.rst

 Images
 ------

-Morpheus provides Images for ESXi, CentOS, Ubuntu and XenServer, and user can add their own Images.
+Conduit provides Images for ESXi, CentOS, Ubuntu and XenServer, and user can add their own Images.

 Add Images
 ^^^^^^^^^^